-Join is a very commonly heard term and is used to indicate the connection or conjunction of two or more things.
+Join is a commonly heard term used to indicate the connection or conjunction of two or more things.
 Just because of the addition of a prefix, the meaning of words can sometimes change drastically.
 And same is the case with words joined and conjoined since they might sound similar but are different.

 Joined vs Conjoined